ConnorB26/CSCE-435-Group-13/Report.md

 ### Weak Scaling Analysis for OddEvenSort with CUDA
 ![](./images/oddeven_cuda_weak_scaling.png)
 #### Graph Overview
 - This shows an almost constant relationship between threads in a block and execution time.
 The more elements to sort, the higher the time.
+Ignore the title.

 #### Trends
 - The execution time remains relatively constant as problem size and thread count increase, demonstrating good weak scaling.